 For everyone that asked what was my big ticket item I can’t live without, this chair is it (it also happens to be on major sale right now).
 We have small rocker in the nursery and quickly realized it was not comfortable enough to be sitting in for every feeding.
 You find yourself sitting A LOT and having a comfortable chair is SO important, especially for the middle of the night.
 I got the basketweave slub ash color and it’s a nice neutral that also won’t get destroyed in our living room.

 We actually have the Carrier One and the Baby Carrier Mini.
 You don’t need both, but Craig finds the Carrier One more comfortable and I find the Mini more comfortable so we actually use both of them.
 The Carrier One can be used for a newborn but it’s a bit bigger and bulkier than the Mini.
 I think because Craig is so all the Mini is uncomfortable for him.

 The stroller you want is really going to depend on where you live and your lifestyle.
 I’ve heard from several moms that live in cities and LOVE the Uppababy Minu because it’s so portable, lightweight and easy to maneuver.
 We also have the Bumbleride Indie because we live on a trail system and it is amazing for that, but not super travel friendly.

 Absolutely love our car seat and so does Marin.
 She passes out the second we put her in it.

 This is a great thing to have to put the baby down and it has multiple settings so you can put it low when the baby is really little.
 Marin loves it and it’s super lightweight and portable.

-I love this quilted play mat because it’s super soft for tummy time and easy to throw in the wash.
+We love the Lovevery Mat because it’s super soft for tummy time and easy to throw in the wash.

 This little tub makes bath time so much easier.